Human factors in diving safety: Errors of perception

 Depth and visual perception errors are easily made underwater as we are not optimised for the environment, and lack of recent experience can aggravate the problem.
 This can easily lead to disorientation.
 Nitrogen narcosis can compound this effect and make reasoned judgements considerably more difficult below 30m, but this can be reduced by the use of helium.
 Colour discrimination is also diminished with depth and darkness, and colour-coding becomes an unreliable method of identifying equipment at the times when it is most critical and an error can be fatal.

 Human error is often linked to design details.
 Some errors are more likely to be made because the design of a control or display can be mistaken for a different control or display under conditions of stress or poor visibility, or the operation of a control is sufficiently complicated to make an error without noticing (as in some dive computer button sequences).

 Violations

 Violations are events where the consequences are foreseeable, and the action is taken with knowledge of the possible consequences, and knowledge that the risk is not generally considered acceptable within the organisational environment of the agent.

 Routine violations occur when policy violations are made due to a history of "getting away with it", so the perception develops that the risk is lower than it really is and the violation can become the norm.
 Accident analysis suggests that most accidents are caused by violations of teaching or agency recommendations.

 Exceptional violations occur when the procedures or policies are intentionally violated without need or good cause.

-Situational violations occur when the consequences of the violation are understood, but the violation is honestly assessed to be the best course of action available under the circumstances.
+Situational violations occur when the consequences of the violation are understood, but the violation is assessed to be the best course of action available under the circumstances.